-Ref no. Policy/ Objective Objectives/Targets Monitoring Indicators Data Achievement Score Review Commentary Climate Change Scottish Pilot Example 4.1 Renewable Energy Policy : Renewable Energy within the National Park Proposals for Renewable Energy Developments will be supported where the siting, design, access and scale of the proposal will not have a significant adverse Abbreviated .
-Number of renewable energy schemes approved by type (solar, hydro, wind, biomass).
-4 hydro schemes; 0 solar panel proposals, 0 wind turbines and 2 biomass.
-Illustrative score: 3 Output of the schemes is being tracked and could be used for future measurement of impact.
-Scottish Pilot Example 4.2 Air Quality Policy Development proposals which, individually or cumulatively, may adversely affect the air quality in an area to a level which could cause harm to human health and wellbeing or the natural environment must be accompanied by appropriate provisions, such as an Air Quality Assessment.
+Ref No. Policy/Objective Objective /Target Monitoring indicators Data Score Review commentary 4.2 Air Quality Policy Development proposals which, individually or cumulatively, may adversely affect the air quality in an area to a level which could cause harm to human health and wellbeing or the natural environment must be accompanied by appropriate provisions, such as an Air Quality Assessment.
 Abbreviated.
-Structure Plan Policy W12- Air Quality Assessed against a quantitative standard - the Nation Air Quality Standards Data from Air Quality monitoring sites not available at time of pilot.
+Air Quality assessed against a quantitative standard - the Nation Air Quality Standards Data from Air Quality monitoring sites not available at time of pilot.
 With the data being available, this policy, target (a national standard), indicator and data set provides a good measurement of the policy.
 This example is moving beyond outcomes to impact.
-Scottish Pilot Example 4.3 Resources and Services: Objective 1 To support appropriate energy generation and waste management development to help meet national targets.
+4.3 Resources and Services: Objective To support appropriate energy generation and waste management development to help meet national targets.
 Zero Waste Scotland targets. % waste diverted from landfill (target 60%) Provision of waste transfer facilities Household recycling centres Data on waste required to complete the row and provide a score.
 Otherwise the policy, target and monitoring have been well set out for measuring impact.
-Scottish Pilot Example 4.4 No separate policies No separate objectives noted This example is where climate change policy sits within overarching policies.
+4.4 No separate policies No separate objectives noted This example is where climate change policy sits within overarching policies.
 While it was left blank in the pilot as a "no specific policy" it could have been decoupled and put in the Climate Change theme.